KaziRifatMorshed/beginner-friendly-VS-Code-profile/README.md

 # Description

-Starting learning programming C/C++/Python ?
-Want to use VS-Code ?
+Starting learning programming C/C++/Python?
+Want to use VS-Code?
 Use this beginner-friendly-VS-Code-profile (it easily configures your VS-Code ready for learning)
 Happy Coding `;)`

 ### Features

 - (Almost) Everything is pre-configured.
-Just plug-and-play !
+Just plug-and-play!
 (Download>install>EnjoyCoding)
 - Default theme set to "One Dark".
-You can change theme as your wish.
+You can change the theme as you wish.
 - Compile and Run functions are configured for `C`, `CPP`, `Python`, `Java` as "Code-Runner" extension has been configured (But you need to install Compiler/Interpreter on your own)
-- Terminal Panel has been shift to right (inspired from )
-- Auto code formatting (Beautification and Indentation) while saving the file (`.c`,`.cpp`,`.py`,`.java`) with keyboard shortcut "`Ctrl` + `c`"
+- Auto code formatting (Beautification and Indentation) while saving the file (`.c`,`.cpp`,`.py`,`.java`) with the keyboard shortcut "`Ctrl` + `c`"
 - Snippet (initial code completion) for "C" (type `c` and hit 'Enter' for basic code structure/body, `pri` for `printf("");` and `scan` for `scanf("",&);`)
 - Text Warp is enabled (Solves [this](https://www.google.com/url?sa=i&url=https%3A%2F%2Fstackoverflow.com%2Fquestions%2F31025502%2Fhow-can-i-switch-word-wrap-on-and-off-in-visual-studio-code&psig=AOvVaw05koewMaISImJONV6njPwX&ust=1719605582459000&source=images&cd=vfe&opi=89978449&ved=0CBEQjRxqFwoTCNjaspbM_IYDFQAAAAAdAAAAABAE) issue)
-- pre-added "Warm Up - Typing test" for practicing typing inside VS-Code.
+- pre-added "Warm Up - Typing test" for practice typing inside VS-Code.
 Practice makes a man perfect. `;)`
-- Most the extesions from [this free-code-camp article](https://www.freecodecamp.org/news/best-vscode-extensions/) are added, please visit this site and explore all extensions and how they work, individually.
-List of these extensions are: Better Comments, Code Spell Checker, CodeSnap, Material Icon Theme.
+- Most of the extensions from [this free-code-camp article](https://www.freecodecamp.org/news/best-vscode-extensions/) are added, please visit this site and explore all extensions and how they work, individually.
+List of these extensions are: Better Comments, Code Spell Checker, CodeSnap, and Material Icon Theme.
-- For Web Development, HTML CSS Support, Auto Close Tag, Auto Complete Tag, HTML End Tag Labels are pre-installed.
+- For Web Development, HTML CSS Support, Auto Close Tag, Auto Complete Tag, and HTML End Tag Labels are pre-installed.
 - `cph` (Competative Programming Helper for CodeForces) and `vjudge` extensions.
-- `"editor.suggest.showWords": false,`, for this change in `settings.json`, intellisense in Visual Studio Code will not suggest words from your code.
+- `"editor.suggest.showWords": false,`, for this change in `settings.json`, IntelliSense in Visual Studio Code will not suggest words from your code.

 ### Fixes
-- line-height is set to default where it was set to 1.5 in first two releases(v1.1)
+- line-height is set to default where it was set to 1.5 in the first two releases(v1.1)

 ### WARNINGS